 This argument, which appeals to temporal indexicals such as the present tense and the words ‘now’ and ‘yesterday’, has an analogue in an argument that appeals to first-person indexicals.
 That is the subject of the next section; it will be convenient to consider replies to the two arguments together.

 Kretzmann (1966) raised a second problem for omniscience.
-He held that what Jones knows when he is in the hospital is something that no one other than Jones can know.
-Thus, if omniscience requires knowing everything that anyone knows, God cannot be omniscient without being identical to Jones.
-Kretzmann took this to show the incompatibility divine omniscience with “the doctrine of a personal God distinct from other persons” (1966, 420).
+He held that each of us possesses special “first-person” knowledge, knowledge not available to anyone else.
+He illustrates this with the example of what Jones knows when he knows that he himself is in the hospital.
+What Jones knows is not simply the proposition that Jones is in the hospital, for he might fail to believe this proposition if his hospitalization is for amnesia.
+Conversely, Jones could know that Jones is in the hospital by reading an account in a newspaper but fail to know that he is in the hospital, if he is mistaken about not only who he is but where he is.
+Thus, what Jones knows is supposed to be something other than the proposition that Jones is in the hospital and something that no one other than Jones can know.
+Accordingly, if omniscience requires knowing everything that anyone knows, God cannot be omniscient without being identical to Jones.
+Kretzmann took this to show the incompatibility of divine omniscience with “the doctrine of a personal God distinct from other persons” (1966, 420).
 Put more carefully, the objection purports to show the incompatibility of divine omniscience with the existence of persons distinct from God who have self-knowledge.
 In the version advocated by Grim (1985), given that we do have first-person or de se knowledge, there is no omniscient God.

 A second kind of reply is available, one that does not appeal to a special kind of grasping or an exotic type of proposition.
 Rather, it takes its cue from recent work on indexicals, according to which some propositions are perspectival, that is, true at some perspectives or indices and false at others.
 On this view, the proposition, I am in the hospital, which Jones believed at t when he was then in the hospital is true at the index of 〈Jones, t〉 but false at many other indices, such as 〈Smith, t〉 or 〈Jones, t + one month〉.
 Anyone can believe the eternal truth that this perspectival proposition is true at 〈Jones, t〉, but only Jones is able to believe the perspectival proposition at 〈Jones, t〉.
 More generally, one can believe perspectival propositions only at the perspectives or indices one is at.
 Wierenga (2001, 155) suggests that if something like this is the correct account of first-person and present-time beliefs, then the definition of omniscience, (D1) above, should be replaced with